roylisto/carbon-emission/README.md

-**Carbon Emission Calculation**
+**Carbon Emission Calculator**

-Welcome to Carbon Emission Calculation!
-This README will guide you through setting up the project.
+Welcome to the Carbon Emission Calculator!
+This guide will assist you in setting up the project.

 ### Prerequisites